How To Use And Configure WordPress Widgets – Part 3

 By default, pages will be listed by title in alphabetical order.
 If you want to display pages using one of the other options, then select a different method in the Sort by: drop-down menu …

-To exclude certain pages from displaying on your sidebar, type or paste in their Page Ids separated by commas into the Exclude field of the Pages widget …
+To exclude certain pages from displaying on the sidebar, type or paste in their Page Ids separated by commas into the Exclude field …

 (WordPress Pages Widget settings – excluding pages)

-Links to your pages will now appear on the sidebar …
+Links to your blog’s pages will now display on the sidebar …

 Tip: You can add multiple Pages widgets to the sidebar.
-This is helpful if you need to display different groups of pages on the sidebar (e.g. “Products”, “Legal Pages” etc.)
+This is helpful if you would like to display different groups of pages on the sidebar navigation menu (e.g. “Products”, “Legal Pages” etc.)

-Now, let’s add a Links widget for displaying external links on your WordPress sidebar.
+Now, let’s add a Links widget to your sidebar menu.

-Before adding a Links widget to the sidebar navigation area, you will first need to configure your Links section inside the WordPress dashboard …
+Before adding a Links widget to the sidebar, we recommend configuring the Links feature inside your WordPress dashboard first …

 WordPress Links section